hughsimpson/swapper/README.md

 swap endians of a uuid from readline

-Usage: 'sbt run' from root of project type in or c+p your uuid and press enter the project will print out the swapped uuid (for mongo goodness) -- c+p to use site
+Usage: 'sbt run' from root of project.
+Type in or c+p your uuid and press enter.
+The project will print out the swapped uuid (for mongo goodness) -- c+p to use site